Electronic data processing: Today

 As with other industrial processes commercial IT has moved in most cases from a custom-order, craft-based industry where the product was tailored to fit the customer; to multi-use components taken off the shelf to find the best-fit in any situation.
 Mass-production has greatly reduced costs and IT is available to the smallest organization.

 LEO was hardware tailored for a single client.
 Today, Intel Pentium and compatible chips are standard and become parts of other components which are combined as needed.
 One individual change of note was the freeing of computers and removable storage from protected, air-filtered environments.
-Microsoft and IBM at various times have been influential enough to impose order on IT and the resultant standardizations allowed specialist software to flourish.
+Microsoft and IBM at various times have been influential enough to impose order on IT and the resultant standardization allowed specialist software to flourish.

-Software is available off the shelf.
-Apart from products such as Microsoft Office and IBM Lotus, there are also specialist packages for payroll and personnel management, account maintenance and customer management, to name a few.
-These are highly specialized and intricate components of larger environments, but they rely upon common conventions and interfaces.
+Commercial software is available for a variety of applications.
+Apart from general purpose suites such as Microsoft Office and Lotus SmartSuite, specialized software exits for functions such as payroll, human resource management, accounting and customer relationship management (CRM).
+While these software are designed for specific tasks within larger enterprise eco-system, they typically utilize standard protocols and interfaces for interoperability.

 Data storage has also been standardized.
 Relational databases are developed by different suppliers using common formats and conventions.
 Common file formats can be shared by large mainframes and desktop personal computers, allowing online, real-time input and validation.

 In parallel, software development has fragmented.
 There are still specialist technicians, but these increasingly use standardized methodologies where outcomes are predictable and accessible.
 At the other end of the scale, any office manager can dabble in spreadsheets or databases and obtain acceptable results (but there are risks, because many do not know what Software testing is).
 Specialized software is software that is written for a specific task rather for a broad application area.
 These programs provide facilities specifically for the purpose for which they were designed.
 At the other end of the scale, any office manager can dabble in spreadsheets or databases and obtain acceptable results.